PierreSenellart/provsql/doc/source/user/querying.rst

 * Subqueries outside ``FROM`` (``EXISTS``/``NOT EXISTS``,
-  ``IN``/``NOT IN``, quantified comparisons such as ``= ANY`` or ``<> ALL``, scalar subqueries, ``ARRAY(SELECT …)``), correlated or not, when the subquery body involves a single provenance-tracked
+  ``IN``/``NOT IN``, quantified comparisons such as ``= ANY`` or ``<> ALL``, scalar subqueries, ``ARRAY(SELECT …)``), correlated or
-  relation: they are internally decorrelated and rewritten
+  not: they are internally decorrelated and rewritten.
+The subquery body may involve a single provenance-tracked relation, or join several of them as a comma-separated ``FROM`` list; e.g., ``NOT IN`` over a joined body carries the same antijoin provenance as the equivalent ``EXCEPT``
 * ``GROUP BY``
 * ``SELECT DISTINCT`` (set semantics)
 * ``UNION`` and ``UNION ALL``